ianstrang2/berkoTNF/docs/SPEC_RSVP.md

   ADD COLUMN auto_balance_method TEXT NOT NULL DEFAULT 'performance'
     CHECK (auto_balance_method IN ('ability','performance','random')),
-  ADD COLUMN auto_lock_when_full BOOLEAN NOT NULL DEFAULT FALSE, ADD COLUMN last_call_12_sent_at TIMESTAMPTZ NULL, ADD COLUMN last_call_3_sent_at TIMESTAMPTZ NULL;
+  ADD COLUMN auto_lock_when_full BOOLEAN NOT NULL DEFAULT FALSE, ADD COLUMN auto_balanced_at TIMESTAMPTZ NULL,
+  ADD COLUMN last_call_12_sent_at TIMESTAMPTZ NULL, ADD COLUMN last_call_3_sent_at TIMESTAMPTZ NULL;

+COMMENT ON COLUMN upcoming_matches.booking_enabled IS 'RSVP self-serve mode toggle.
+Can only be modified in Draft state.
+   OFF = admin-only pool management.
+ON = players can self-book via link.
+   Toggling OFF preserves all match_player_pool data but deactivates link.';

+COMMENT ON COLUMN upcoming_matches.auto_balanced_at IS 'Timestamp when auto-balance last ran.
+Used for UI messaging in Teams step.
+   Cleared when match drops below capacity or admin manually rebalances.';

 CREATE UNIQUE INDEX IF NOT EXISTS uniq_upcoming_matches_tenant_token_hash ON upcoming_matches(tenant_id, invite_token_hash)